Jessica

 Take a look at the bankruptcy information given below and get an idea of what happens after you declare bankruptcy.

 1. Creditors are notified: Within 14 days of declaring bankruptcy, the court notifies your creditors about the filing.
-The court sends a mail with details on the case number, automatic stay, name of your trustee and the date for meeting with creditors.
+The court sends a copy of your bankruptcy petition, including a notice that the automatic stay has been put in place, the name of your trustee, and the date when the 341 creditor meeting has been set.

-Can you keep home after filing bankruptcy?
+Can you keep your home after filing bankruptcy?

 Federal and State Exemptions